Sales and Marketing Alignment FAQ?

 How do you define qualified leads for both teams?

 Define qualified leads using shared criteria that both teams helped create: demographic fit (ICP match), behavioral indicators (engagement level), and situational factors (timing and budget).
 Marketing qualifies based on fit and interest; sales qualifies based on opportunity and decision-making authority.
-Clear handoff criteria prevent the "your leads are garbage" conversation.
+Clear handoff criteria prevent the "your leads are garbage" conversation from ever starting.

 Measurement and Metrics